mantidproject/mantid/docs/source/interfaces/muon/muon_plotting_window.rst

 This data can be displayed as a single plot, or as tiled plots.

 The custom plotting for Muon Analysis are described in the :ref:`here <Muon_Analysis_plotting-ref>`.
-The custom plotting for Frequency Doamin Analysis are described in the :ref:`here <Frequency_Domain_Analysis_plotting-ref>`.
+The custom plotting for Frequency Domain Analysis are described in the :ref:`here <Frequency_Domain_Analysis_plotting-ref>`.

 Plotting Controls
 ^^^^^^^^^^^^^^^^^